iree-org/iree/docs/website/docs/technologies/tosa.md

 execution on CPUs, GPUs, and custom accelerators.
 These operations support both floating point and fixed-point (quantized) operations.

-IREE uses TOSA as a prioritzed ingestion dialect, transforming multiple ML-platform ingestiong formats into a TOSA compatible set of operations.
+IREE uses TOSA as a prioritized ingestion dialect, transforming multiple ML-platform ingestion formats into a TOSA compatible set of operations.
 To propose enhancements / changes to the TOSA specification submit a proposal on TOSA's platform development [page](https://developer.mlplatform.org/w/tosa/#:~:text=Specification%20Contributions)